 Promoting the role of Physics in research, education, industry and the community

-The conference handbook containing logistical information about Charles Sturt University and the Wagga2023 program can be found here.
+The conference handbook containing logistical information about Charles Sturt University and the Wagga2024 program will be found here.
+(For the time being the 2023 version is at the link, we are at the same venue and much of the general information is applicable.

 The time allocated for Oral Presentations includes question time.
 For invited talks, we envisage presentations of 25 minutes + 5 minutes for questions and discussions.
 For contributed talks, we envisage presentations of 12 minutes + 3 minutes for questions and discussions.
 Please prepare your presentation with these timings in mind, as the ECR session chairs have been instructed to keep strictly to schedule.